My Main Page with Links to My Other

 · Fairness (meaning keeping agreements and pursuing various forms of equality).

-· Autonomy (meaning absence of restraint) and individual rights.
+· Autonomy (meaning absence of restraints) and individual rights.

 The final three--retribution, fairness and rights--can be elements in both consequentialist and deontological theories and can sometimes serve as good premises or good conclusions or both.
 And sometimes they do not.
-That criminals deserve a certain punishment can sometimes be outweighed by consequentialist considerations about the costs of ignoring more important crimes, the rights of taxpayers and so on.
-The fact that people often give too much weight to the wrong rights does not make rights in general a logical mistake.
-Consequentialist arguments are mighty important, but they are not everything.
-Acts and omissions are not always morally equivalent, even when the consequences are morally equivalent.
-Failure to prevent a death is bad but not as bad as murdering someone.
+That criminals deserve a specific punishment can sometimes be outweighed by consequentialist considerations about the costs of ignoring more important crimes, the costs to taxpayers, and so on.
+Consequentialist arguments are mighty, mighty important, but they are not everything.
+Acts and omissions are not morally equivalent, even when the consequences are morally equivalent.
+Failure to prevent an unwarranted death is bad but not as bad as murder.

-They will seriously undermine property rights and trust in economic affairs.
+· Tagging will seriously undermine property rights and trustworthiness in economic affairs.

-Coincidently, I happened upon another review of this book while browsing through a psychology journal.
-That reviewer used the typographical error heuristic, which in English means "I don’t know much about morality and I'm a glib ivory tower fellow with nothing better to do than to judge books solely on spelling errors."
+(I happened upon another review of this book while browsing through a psychology journal.
+That reviewer used the typographical error heuristic almost exclusively, rejecting Baron's arguments because of spelling and grammar errors.)
 Worth skimming.

 My Main Page with Links to My Other Book Reviews